-A. Drawings and general provisions of the Contract, including General and Supplementary Conditions apply to this Section.
+A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 01 Specification Sections, apply to this Section.

 - A. Section Includes:

 - 1. Wall sheathing protection at interior.

+- 2. Exterior R-sheathing at exterior infill.

 - B. Related Requirements:

 - 1. Section 061053 "Miscellaneous Rough Carpentry" for plywood backing panels.